mayankbaluni/ChromeDevToolsTest/README.md

 ChromeDevToolsTest
 ==================

-Remote Debugging on Android with Chrome DevTools
+Test project for remote debugging on Android with Chrome DevTools